muskan-io/Password-Generator/readme.md

 - Includes numbers
 - Includes special characters
 - copy password to the clipboard
-- - used customtkinter windows interface
+- used customtkinter windows interface

 ---

-## 🛠️Technologies Used
+## 🛠️ Technologies Used
 * **Frontend**
   - Python 3
   - customtkinter module